 “It produces a very large number of research papers at top-tier conferences and journals every year.”

-KAIST can be an excellent fit for students who want a research-driven STEM experience, just be ready for the intensity that comes with its high standards.
+KAIST can be an excellent fit for students who want a research-driven STEM experience; applicants should be prepared for an academically intensive environment.

 3. Ulsan National Institute of Science and Technology (UNIST)

-Why it stands out: UNIST is a fast-rising, research-driven public STEM institute where courses are taught fully in English and students benefit from strong industry-facing research in Ulsan.
+Why it stands out: UNIST is a research-driven public STEM institute where courses are conducted in English and students benefit from an industry-facing setting in Ulsan.

 “UNIST stands out as one of South Korea’s most dynamic and research-driven universities.”

-UNIST is especially attractive for students who want cutting-edge labs, interdisciplinary STEM training, and a campus environment that connects naturally to Korea’s major industries.
+UNIST is especially attractive for students who want interdisciplinary STEM training, an English-language academic environment, and a campus setting connected to South Korea’s major industries.

 4. Pusan National University